cs361-W16/Assignment-0/README.md

 1. [**Push**][ref-push]/sync the changes up to GitHub.
 1. [Create a **pull request**][pull-request] on the original repository to turn in the assignment.

 Now we can assign issues too!!

+Lets make a merge Conflict!!

 <!-- Links -->
 [create-repo]: https://help.github.com/articles/create-a-repo